epsilon537/boxlambda/docs/soc/components/dual-ym2149.md

 [../../../gw/projects/test/audio_dac_test/rtl/audio_dac_test.sv](../../../gw/projects/test/audio_dac_test/rtl/audio_dac_test.sv)

-The Verilator testbench ([sim_main.cpp](../../../gw/projects/test/audio_dac_test/sim/sim_main.cpp)) samples at 12.5MHz the 16-bit PCM signal and the one-bit DAC signal.
+The Verilator test bench ([sim_main.cpp](../../../gw/projects/test/audio_dac_test/sim/sim_main.cpp)) samples at 12.5MHz the 16-bit PCM signal and the one-bit DAC signal.
 It writes out the PCM samples as a Python array to `pcm_out.py` and the DAC samples as a Python array to `dac_out.py`.
-The testbench will also flag an error if any accumulator overflows are reported.
+The test bench will also flag an error if any accumulator overflows are reported.

-The Verilator testbench executes for 0.5s of simulated time.
+The Verilator test bench executes for 0.5s of simulated time.
 Then, a python module ([dac_test.py](../../../gw/projects/test/audio_dac_test/test/dac_test.py)) imports the generated `pcm_out.py` and `dac_out.py` and performs the following operations:

 1. The PCM samples and DAC samples are converted to numpy arrays and normalized.
 2. Both signals are sent through a low-pass filter.